keygen-sh/typed_params/CONTRIBUTING.md

 - What happened instead?

 Make sure to include as much relevant information as possible.
-Ruby version, Rails version, `typed_parameters` version, OS version and any stack traces you have are very valuable.
+Ruby version, Rails version, `typed_params` version, OS version and any stack traces you have are very valuable.

 ## Pull Requests